E-Waste Recycling Policy

 1. What is E-waste?

-Any electronic and electrical product or equipment which has been out of use due to a technical flaw, up-gradation of technology or unforeseen damage, can be termed as e-waste.
-2. What is EPR
+Any electronic and electrical product or equipment that has been out of use due to a technical flaw, up-gradation of technology or unforeseen damage can be termed e-waste.

-We have a detailed list of locations mentioned under the Collection Center tab as you can refer on our website,
+We have a detailed list of locations mentioned under the Collection Centre tab, which you can refer to on our website.